adamqaw/blog/README.md

 - news.py needs restructuring; would rather not use brute-force list creation
 - News API implemented, need to add distinct styling, need to add structure, need to add customizability

+### Feb 8 2022 Commit notes:

+- Added gridbox for microservices
+- Added News and Weather API to the microservices grid
+- Adjusted padding and margins for some divs
+- Moved microservices higher on the page for easier access